 Curse of the Night Witch by Alex Aster

-Tor wishes for a different gift and ends up with a curse instead prompting he and two friends to leave their homes to search for the evil Night Witch to break it.
+Tor Lulna wishes for a different gift that he’s given and ends up with a curse.
+This prompts a journey with his friends to leave their homes and search for the evil Night Witch who might break Tor’s curse.
 Along the way, the friends encounter new lands, people, and dangerous monsters.
 Interspersed through the story are myths from their culture that may actually give them a map to find the Night Witch.
-I love the myths, the adventure, and the very surprising ending add up to a fantastic first book in a new series.
+Columbian mythology, an exciting adventure, and a very surprising ending add up to a fantastic first book in a new series.

 The Extraordinary Education of Nicholas Benedict by Trenton Lee Stewart